Getting Started for Suppliers

 - How to Split Orders: Instructions on the different methods for splitting orders once they are in Order Desk.

-- Splitting & Dropshipping Orders: Overview on how to split orders and send to separate vendors.
+- How to Split & Dropship Orders for Separate Vendors: Overview on how to split orders and send to separate vendors.

-- Working with Email Templates: How to work with emails using Order Desk.
+- How to Work with Email Templates: How to work with emails using Order Desk.

-- Send Tracking Info to Customers: If you need to send customers tracking information as their orders ship, do so with Order Desk following the instructions in this guide.
+- How to Send Shipment/Tracking Info to Customers: If you need to send customers tracking information as their orders ship, do so with Order Desk following the instructions in this guide.

 - Customizable Receipts/Order Documents: Create your own customized order documents such as receipts, packing slips and invoices.

-- Creating PDFs: Instructions for creating a PDF from a receipt template.
+- How to Create PDFs: Instructions for creating a PDF from a receipt template.

-- Common Errors: A list of the most common errors received from integrations.
+- Common Errors from Integrations: A list of the most common errors received from integrations.

 - Multiple Stores on One Account: Set up and work with multiple stores on one Order Desk account.

-- Store Users & Permissions: Add users to a store and learn how to set their permissions.
+- How to Add Store Users & Permissions: Add users to a store and learn how to set their permissions.

-- Canceling an Order: Not every order can be canceled or handled the same way in Order Desk.
+- How to Cancel an Order: Not every order can be canceled or handled the same way in Order Desk.
 Read this guide for integration specifics as well as general advice on working with canceled orders.

-- Returns: How to handle returns in Order Desk.
+- How to Handle Returns: How to handle returns in Order Desk.

-- Shopify Risk Scores for Fraudulent Orders: If your client uses Shopify and wants you to monitor orders for potential fraud, follow these instructions.
+- How to Use Shopify Risk Scores to Stop Fraudulent Orders: If your client uses Shopify and wants you to monitor orders for potential fraud, follow these instructions.

 Don't forget to search the help site for guides about the specific integrations you need to enable.
 If available, more information will be provided in the integration guide.